All guidesSet up a remote recording

 3. Record

-Once your guest joins, their icon will appear at the top of the page.
+Once your guest joins, their icon will appear at the center of the page.
+If they’ve enabled their camera, you’ll see their video as well.

 - If everything sounds good, it’s time to start recording.
 Take a breath – you’ll do great!
 It’s easy to edit out any mistakes after recording.